 This is a striking contrast to the neighboring Namib Desert because, in the Namib Desert, the contour of the sand dunes shifts with the wind.

-It receives higher rainfall than other deserts:
+It receives more rainfall than many other deserts:

 The Kalahari Desert has more amount of rainfall than other deserts, with somewhere between 5 and 10 inches of rainfall every year.
 Hence, around 500 species of shrubs and plants thrive from this higher amount of rainfall.

-The Okavango River
+The Okavango River flows through the Kalahari:

 However, before this river runs into the lands of Botswana, the water drops shockingly for 4 meters, forming a series of rapids known as the Popa Falls.